 The option "Bounce Selected" renders the selected Instrument Part to a new Audio Event, and places it at the correct Timeline position on a new Audio Track.

 You will need to have the proper audio connections setup from your MIDI device to your audio interface.
-See Audio Device Setup: Studio One 3.
+See the Studio One online reference guide: Audio Device Setup: Studio One.

 To bounce any MIDI Instrument Part to an Audio Track: